aristonl/hydra/Documentation/BuildInstructions.md

 Now you can finally, **make**.

 ## Build
-To build Hydra, all that's needed is to run `make`.
+To build Hydra, make sure you run `./setup-environment.sh` as it will create all the necessary files and config's needed to build.
+After, you can finally run `make`.